markmeeus/MarcelloDB/docs/indexes.md

 Enumerating all objects in a collection to find a specific instance is not always be the best approach.
 If the collection contains thousands of objects, they will all be read from disk and deserialized,  performance will degrade fast.

-For such scenarios it's probably a good idea to add indexes to your collection.
+For such scenarios it's probably a good idea to add indexes to our collections.
 MarcelloDB Indexes are implemented with a BTree algorithm, which makes them really efficient.

 Besides searching for objects, indexes can also be used to iterate over the collection (or a subset) ordered by the indexed value.